marcos-acosta/alarmdb/README.md

 Since the schema is user-defined, each row of data could be interpreted as a single 32-character string, 32 separate one-byte ints, or anything in between.

+## Input format

+In order to parse iOS alarm data, AlarmDB needs to expect it in a certain serialized format.
+I settled on a relatively naive approach i.e. a pipe-delimited list of the following:

+- The number of alarms
+- Each clock's `Time`
+- Each clock's `Is Enabled`
+- Each clock's `Allows Snooze`
+- Each clock's `Label`
+- Each clock's space-delimited `Repeat Days`